OakTree100/casper_tut_dac/tut_dac.rst

   for i in x:
     buf += struct.pack('>h',i)

+  # We're done!, we can now write buf to our
+  # bram.
+To make sure it exists, enter len(buf)
+  # in your ipython terminal

   # # Code used to create plots shown below code block
   # # python3 sine.py
   # # ^ run from the terminal